 AML/KYC regulations require banks and other financial institutions (such as trust companies, insurance companies, and brokerage firms) to understand who their customers are and what type of transactions they perform.

 Bad actors tend to pretend someone else when trying to transfer or hide illegally obtained money.
-So, any company that works with fiat funds must verify its customers to ensure they are who they say they are and have received their funds from the legit and clear sources.
+So, any company that works with fiat funds must verify its customers to ensure they are who they say they are and have received their funds from legit and clear sources.

-Starting from 1970, the requirement to follow AML is fixed on the governmental and legal level.
+Starting from 1970, the requirement to follow AML is fixed on the governmental and legal levels.
 The Bank Secrecy Act (BSA) was the first official document in AML and became one of the most important tools in the fight against money laundering.
 Since then, numerous other laws have enhanced and amended the BSA to provide law enforcement and regulatory agencies with the most effective tools to combat money laundering.

 Being widespread all over the world, banks and financial institutions have millions of customers.
 In order to prevent misusing of bank systems for money laundering and provide fast and efficient investigation, banks create profiles based on customer information such as: